thhdragon/ff5m/docs/CAMERA.md

 #### Notes for Mainsail Users
 If you’re using Mainsail, the configuration process is nearly identical to Fluidd.
 Simply follow the steps above, and you’ll be good to go.
 If you run into any issues, double-check the URLs and ensure the stock camera is disabled.

-### Using the Stock Camera

-If you prefer to use the stock camera functionality, you can skip Steps 1–3 and start directly with Step 4.
-Configure the camera settings in Fluidd or Mainsail as described, and ensure the stock camera is enabled in the printer's on-screen settings.
-However, be aware that the stock camera consumes significantly more resources, which may impact overall printer performance and could lead to print failures, such as unexpected print stoppages.
-You have been warned.
-Proceed at your own risk.